saraali125/PipelineProject_Sara_Ali/README.md

 Then I searched the accession number for HCMV in genome assembly'.
 Then I clicked ‘datasets’ and found the code.
 This dataset was copied into the command and same method was used for problem 5. datasets download genome accession GCF_000845245.1 --include gff3,rna,cds,protein,genome,seq-report datasets download virus genome taxon Betaherpesvirinae --include genome

+Make sure to include the dependencies in the code: import os import argparse from Bio import SeqIO

+This was the documentation that includes what dependencies are needed to be installed to run your code.